Below-shot-noise capacity in phase estimation using nonlinear interferometers: Introduction

 We also discuss a hybrid setup that has been already implemented in the low gain regime~\cite{gemmell2024}.
 This scheme is sketched in Fig.~\ref{fig:setups}\,(c).
 A beam splitter with transmittance $1-\varrho$ couples a fraction of the signal beam out of the Yurke configuration.
 This fraction interferes with the signal mode emitted by medium $B$ on a flexible beam splitter with transmittance $1-\varrho/2$.
 Such a configuration allows for tuning from the Yurke case ($\varrho =0$) to the Mandel case ($\varrho =1$) and studying the transition between both configurations.

-Here, we analyze the phase estimation sensitivity of the different configurations by approximating the signal and idler modes as single-mode beams.
+Here, we analyze the phase estimation sensitivity of the different configurations by assuming equal gain for both nonlinear media and by approximating the signal and idler modes as single-mode beams.
 Despite its simplicity, this approach provides useful and qualitatively accurate results.
 Heuristically, one can think of $N_\text{s}$ as the number of signal photons generated per unit bandwidth ($\textrm{photons}/\textrm{s}/\textrm{Hz}$), so that $N_\text{s}$ can be related to the flux rate $R_\text{s}= N_\text{s} \times \mathcal{B}$ of signal photons observed in an experiment, where $\mathcal{B}$ is the spectral bandwidth of detection.
 More rigorously, it can be demonstrated that the validity of this result assumes a single transverse mode and a detection bandwidth $\mathcal{B}$ much smaller than the bandwidth of parametric down-conversion~\cite{harris2005} in media $A$ and $B$.
 For the variance, one can derive a similar expression, even when one includes the spatial/frequency multimode character of signal/idler modes~\cite{gene2006}.